diegocaro/soylentgreen/README.md

 ### NAS Integration via Samba

 You can configure Aqara cameras to save footage directly to a NAS through the iOS/Android Aqara app.
-Once configured, you can store and access Aqara camera footage on a Network Attached Storage (NAS) using Samba shares:
+Once configured, you can store and access Aqara camera footage on a Network Attached Storage (NAS) using Samba shares.

-- **Centralized Storage**: All cameras can store footage in one location
-- **Easy Access**: Videos can be accessed from any computer on the network
-- **Preservation**: Original file organization is maintained

 For example, if your NAS is mounted at `/mnt/cameras/`, a complete video path might look like:
 ```